Releasing statistics in spreadsheets

 Good practice example

-ONS supported its 2018 Mid-year Population Estimates publication with several spreadsheets and included links to other data resources that could support users in making the best use of the population statistics.
+Office for National Statistics (ONS) supported its 2018 Mid-year Population Estimates publication with several spreadsheets and included links to other data resources that could support users in making the best use of the population statistics.
 All spreadsheets with geographical information used the correct ONS geography codes.

 When designing a statistical spreadsheet, consider how to appropriately communicate any uncertainty to your users.
 Bear in mind that the user may not read detailed documents or they may have copied the spreadsheet to use in another context.